 |Value||Eligibility||Open date||Close date|

-The Scholarship is valued at $1000 per annum and the successful recipient must commence and complete their travel within 12 months from the Scholarship start date which will be outlined in the Scholarship Offer Letter.
+The Scholarship is valued at $2800 and the recipient must commence and complete their travel within 12 months from the Scholarship start date which will be outlined in the Scholarship Offer Letter.

 This Scholarship has been established by a donation from Mr Nikolaos Galatis to provide financial assistance to Masters by Research or PhD students who are undertaking research in Greek Studies up to 1453 AD.

 This Scholarship is intended to promote and further strengthen Greek Studies in Australia and to contribute towards travel and accommodation costs overseas.